 What do I want to leave as is?

 What are my personal health or family goals?

-Support comes in all shapes and sizes.
-This could be a chat with a health coach, to medical treatment from your GP.
-The good news is that there is a lot of support out there and you do not need to be on the verge of a crisis to access it.
-Often addressing an issue before it is having big impacts on your life means you can move on from it and focus on the things that are important to you.
+There is a lot of support out there and you do not need to be close to a crisis to access help.
+Often addressing an issue before it impacts your life means you can move on and focus on the things that are important to you.

 Our community says…